 - Tamari is less salty than soy sauce.

 - Tamari has a slightly sweeter flavor than soy sauce.

 Which is better for you: Tamari or Soy Sauce?
-Okay, so maybe I'm biased because I love tamari, but I really do think it's the best condiment out there.
+Okay, maybe I'm biased because I love tamari, but I think it's the best condiment out there.
 What about you?
 Let me know in the comments below!